 In vitro, the metabolism of ethinyl estradiol and levonorgestrel was not induced by artemether, DHA, or lumefantrine.
 However, artemether has been reported to weakly induce, in humans, the activity of CYP2C19, CYP2B6, and CYP3A.
 Therefore, Coartem Tablets may potentially reduce the effectiveness of hormonal contraceptives.
 Patients using oral, transdermal patch, or other systemic hormonal contraceptives should be advised to use an additional non-hormonal method of birth control [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].

 A single dose of intravenous quinine (10 mg/kg bodyweight) concurrent with the final dose of a 6-dose regimen of Coartem Tablets demonstrated no effect of intravenous quinine on the systemic exposure of DHA or lumefantrine.
 Quinine exposure was also not altered.
 Exposure to artemether was decreased.
 This decrease in artemether exposure is not thought to be clinically significant.
-However, quinine and other drugs that prolong the QT interval should be used cautiously following treatment with Coartem Tablets due to the long elimination half life of lumefantrine and the potential for additive QT effects. [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].
+However, quinine and other drugs that prolong the QT interval should be used cautiously following treatment with Coartem Tablets due to the long elimination half-life of lumefantrine and the potential for additive QT effects; ECG monitoring is advised if use of drugs that prolong the QT interval is medically required [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].